RTEMS/rtems-docs/c-user/partition/directives.rst

 This directive creates a partition of fixed size buffers from a physically contiguous memory space which starts at ``starting_address`` and is ``length`` bytes in size.
 Each allocated buffer is to be of ``buffer_size`` in bytes.
-The assigned partition identifier is returned in ``id``.
-This partition identifier is used to access the partition with other partition related directives.
+The assigned object identifier is returned in ``id``.
+This identifier is used to access the partition with other partition related directives.

 The **attribute set** specified in ``attribute_set`` is built through a *bitwise or* of the attribute constants described below.
 Attributes not